fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-gauge-using-ruby-on-rails.md

 Now that you have converted the tabular data to JSON format, let's learn how to render the gauge.

-## Render the Chart
+## Render the Gauge

-To render the chart, follow the steps below:
+To render the gauge, follow the steps below:

 1. Include the **FusionCharts Rails wrapper** in your project.